zerasul/blask/posts/docs.md

 * **tags**: List of tags separated by comma.
 * **category**: Category of the post.
 * **author**: Author of the post.
+* **title**: Title of the post; it will be shown as the html title of the page.
+It is not setted, the settings title will be used.

 ## <a id="create-template"></a>Create a Template